 The rise of Turkey as a hotspot for hair restoration has caused many people to opt into surgery without being educating themselves on the threats of undergoing surgery in a country where sanitary measures are poor and qualifications are easy to obtain.
 With more than 250 clinics, the Ottoman country has set up an economy with hair restoration thanks to grants from the Turkish government to promote medical tourism and the hair transplant Turkey campaign.
 To be frank, FUE was pioneered in turkey and most of the top hair surgeons are turkish, BUT most of these surgeons have taken their skills to countries like Germany, England, and the United States, where they recieve a significantly more compensation for their work and can operate in modern conditions.

 The phenomenon of health tourism is nothing new.
 In fact, its growth in recent years has been exponential and countries like Turkey have taken advantage of this situation.
 Its location halfway between Europe and Asia makes Turkey’s position one of the most accessible destinations for medical tourism worldwide.

 In 2018, 826,000 people visited Turkey to receive some kind of medical or aesthetic treatment, a figure almost 10 times higher than in 2008, in which the country received close to 75,000 tourists visiting for medical treatments.
 In addition, it is expected that in the year 2023 there will be 2 million tourists visiting Turkey exclusively for medical or aesthetic purposes.

-Within the list of treatments, the most requested are those related to plastic surgery, dental aesthetics, in vitro fertilization, treatments for obesity, orthopedics, cardiology, oncology, brain surgery, and commonly hair transplantation.
+Within the list of treatments, the most requested are those related to plastic surgery, dental aesthetics, in vitro fertilization, treatments for obesity, orthopedics, cardiology, oncology, and commonly hair transplantation in Turkey.